eu-digital-green-certificates/dcc-quality-assurance/ES/1.0.0/README.md

 * From:
 * Until:

 Normal QRs for 1.0.0 are not submitted in this validation round.
+Please check the Special Cases submitted.

 ## Test files